gswain3316/pdsmanagement/README.md

 - Capacity of district endpoint
 - Request for rice, wheat, coarse grains, sugar endpoint
 - Granting/ place order note for other states to accept request for rice, wheat, coarse grain, sugar
+- Order status endpoint for showing the current status of the order placed by the district

 2. Epic 3- FPS/TPDS Endpoint
 - Availability of rice, wheat, coarse grain, sugar endpoint